Getting to Grips with Your Allotment (7 sessions)

 Allotment gardening

-Do you have an allotment or garden plot that you are looking to make more productive?
-This series of eight sessions throughout the growing season will introduce you to the essentials of allotment gardening, including preparing your plot, planning what to plant, protecting your crops and keeping them healthy, maintenance through the season and then harvesting and thinking about options for the winter.
+Do you have an allotment or garden plot you want to make more productive?
+This series of seven sessions throughout the growing season will introduce you to the essentials of allotment gardening, including preparing your plot, planning what to plant, protecting your crops and keeping them healthy, maintaining your plot through the season, and then harvesting and considering winter options.

-• Session 1: 14 February 2026: Productive garden site review, crop planning, ground preparation and February tasks.
+• Session 1: 14 March 2026: Productive garden site review and preparation, crop planning, indoor seed sowing techniques and other March tasks.

-• Location and arrival information: The workshop will be split between the Peter Buckley Learning Centre, and outside in the Garden.
-Please allow 15 minutes to park in the main visitor car park, enter the garden and get to the Learning Centre
+Location and arrival information: The workshop will be split between the Peter Buckley Learning Centre and outside in the Garden.
+Please allow 15 minutes to park in the main visitor car park, enter the garden, and reach the Learning Centre.

 • Your booking reference number to show to the team at the Garden Entrance

-• A notebook and pencil to make notes
+• A notebook and a pencil to make notes

-• Clothing and footwear suitable for being indoors and outdoors, appropriate to weather on the day
+• Clothing and footwear suitable for being indoors and outdoors, appropriate to the weather on the day

 Additional info